GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Over half of the time you spend working on a project is spent thinking, and no tool, no matter how advanced, can think for you.
+If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.

-~ Richard P. Gabriel
+~ David Leinweber
 <pre>

 </pre>